 - World Cuisine Silicone Nonstick 16-3/8-by-11-5/8-Inch Baking Mat: $16.42

 I’ve been baking on silicone mats for years and I’ll never go back.
 Nothing sticks and it helps prevent cookies from burning on metal pans.
 The mats are easy to clean and will last for years.
 These can be used in place of parchment paper or foil in your pans, so you’ll create less waste, too.

 - Norpro Mandoline Slicer Grater with Guard: $18.57

 Mandoline slicers are a great gift for people who like to cook but don’t have excellent knife skills.
 Slicers help create equal and uniform pieces more quickly than using a knife.
 This one has excellent ratings and is collapsible to save space.

-Kitchen scales are very versatile and can be useful for portion control, baking, or even weighing small packages to mail.
-We use one daily to weigh our new dog’s food to help her get to a healthy weight (she’s a bit of a chunk).
+Kitchen scales are very versatile and can be useful for portion control, baking or even weighing small packages to mail.
+We use one daily to weigh our dog’s food to help her maintain a healthy weight

 This tea is my absolute favorite wintertime tea.
 It’s like Christmas in a mug, but isn’t too overwhelming.

 World Cuisine Tri-Blade Plastic Spiral Vegetable Slicer: $31.59

 This item is more than $25, but I wanted to include it because I love it so much.
 I received one as a gift a few years ago and have since made many batches of curly fries, sweet potato fries, zucchini pasta and apple strings.
 It’s easy to use and easy to clean, and makes a great gift for the creative chef on your list.